-Under strong market conditions, in addition to the 5% income base bonus, Sarah would also benefit from the automatic triennial reset feature.
+Under strong market conditions, in addition to the 4% income base bonus during the first 20 years of the contract, Sarah would also benefit from the automatic triennial reset feature.
 Every third Class Plus anniversary date an income base reset may occur.
 The income base reset occurs when the market value of the fund class units at the credit of her contract is greater than the current income base, which results in a higher income base.

-When Sarah is ready to retire at age 65, her annual income would be \$31,379 (4.0% of her \$784,473 income base).
+When Sarah is ready to retire at age 65, her annual income would be \$23,642 (4.0% of her \$591,057 income base).